geludwig/SortData/README.md

 # SortData

 Algorithm to sort data from csv file and rearrange it from column to row.
-Then save it again to csv.
 Batch and Powershell scripts included to install Python and packages without user interaction.

 IMPORT CSV STRUCTURE
 - first column contains full name of persons